Evilcat325/Norminette-Vscode/README.md

 - `fileregex` will default to only run on file start with "ft" end with ".c" or ".h"
 - `Regex` is using typescript/javascript synatax;
 - Currently rely on normiette.42.fr
+- `.h` file is not supported at the moment with updated later please use norminette in console.

 # Usefule VSCcde Setting
 ### to open vscode setting `⌘ + ,`